maplibre/maplibre.github.io/content/news/2023-06-23-maplibre-newsletter-june-2023/index.md

 ### Copy MBTile Tool

 The `mbtiles` tool lets users partially copy an mbtiles file, filtering to specific zooms, and convert de-duplicated to a flat mbtiles format from now on.

+## Bounties 💰

+As with every newsletter, we would like to call attention to the fact that we have monetary awards available for developers wanting to push MapLibre forward in [one of the Bounty Directions](https://github.com/maplibre/maplibre/issues?q=is%3Aissue+is%3Aopen+label%3A%22bounty+direction%22).
+For MapLibre Native in particular, we are looking for **iOS developers with Objective-C experience** to help [modernize the iOS codebase](https://github.com/maplibre/maplibre-native/issues/1248).

+Check out the [Step-by-Step Bounties Guide](https://maplibre.org/roadmap/step-by-step-bounties-guide/) and get in touch via GitHub or [Slack](https://slack.openstreetmap.us/) (`#maplibre-native`).